OlaFosheimGrostad/dex/README.md

 TODO: Semantic Changes
 ----------------------
-Overflow on signed integers are overflow.
+Overflow on signed integers is undefined behaviour.
+Overflow on the right operand of shift operations is undefined behaviour.
-Trace overflow in sanitization builds.
+Detected at runtime in sanitization builds.

-Class decl available as structs.
+Class definition available as struct for low level non-portable programming.

 Garbage collector does not call destructors.

 All Object types have strong and weak reference counters that are used to enable deterministic destruction.
 Trace dangling pointers to interiors of Object subclasses after destruction in sanitization builds.